BANKEX/PlasmaETHexchange/README.md

 ## Code of Conduct

-In order to have a more open and welcoming community, BankEx adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+To have a more open and welcoming community, BankEx adheres to a [code of conduct](CODE_OF_CONDUCT.md).

 ## Communication :speaker: